Why get a pool loan through Money.com.au?

 5

-Wait for your finance application to be assessed (this can also happen very quickly)
+Wait for your finance application to be assessed, which generally happens quickly.

 6